- The square footage of your garden

 - Curves and irregular shapes: Weave a rope, hose or extension cord along the borders and then straighten them out to create a more regular shape.
-Then use one of the formulas above.
+Use one of the formulas above.
 You may need to break the garden into smaller sections and add them together.

 Adding Amendments to New Gardens

 If you are starting a new garden, you will want to add amendments to the entire area of the garden.
 Use the actual square footage for your calculations below.

 Once you know the total square footage of your garden, approximate the percentage of the garden that is not occupied by plants.
 (Ex.
 1/8, 1/4...)
 Multiply the actual square footage by the percentage not occupied by plants.

 The resulting square footage is the number you will use for your calculations below.